thacuber2a03/txt/README.md

 ## doc

-you must make a 'Game' class with a `new` constructor and an `update` method that must also take in a parameter for the delta time.
+you must make a 'Game' class with a `new` constructor and an `update` method that must also take in a parameter for the delta time

-all of txt's behavior is within the `TXT` foreign class
+all of txt's behavior is within the `TXT` foreign class, and currently all "get" methods have an actual Wren getter attached

 ### window methods